 Once you’ve done some research, take time to understand the fundamentals of franchising, and decide that it’s time to take the plunge into business ownership through purchasing a franchise, you need to decide what franchise opportunity offers you the greatest potential to succeed.
 What type of franchise should you consider?
 What factors should you consider?
 What questions do you need to answer to make an informed decision?

 Here are several key factors that should drive your decision making process.

 1. Brand Recognition

 The greatest asset a franchise can have is an established brand.
 This will give you a customer base that already wants your product or service.
 Typically, building a client/customer base takes years and most businesses struggle to develop repeat customers.
-With a well known franchise, you will have brand recognition and loyal customers from day one which increases the likelihood for success.
+With a well-known franchise, you will have brand recognition and loyal customers from day one which increases the likelihood of success.

 Most of us would like to do something we love or are passionate about, to turn a hobby into our career while being our own boss.
 Unfortunately, budgets usually do not allow us that opportunity.
 The good news is that there are industries that have low cost of entry.
 You will need to confirm that the franchise opportunities available, the budget and your desired type of work all meet expectations.

 If a franchise opportunity you are considering is in an industry that is new to you, you will want to take time to conduct research into the industry itself.
 This should be considered beyond what the franchise owner provides to you; independent research is the best way to evaluate the industry.

 You need to make sure that you can verify that the business will achieve the financial results necessary to sustain your livelihood in the short-term and create financial security long-term.
 Verify with other franchisees that their revenue and profit objectives are being achieved.
 You are going to be making a significant investment and taking risk and you want to earn a substantial return.